What is Kutakashima Island? How to get there, power spots, and historical sightseeing spots

 Things to keep in mind when visiting Kutaka Island

-Since the entire island of Kutakashima is considered sacred, there are a few things to keep in mind when visiting.
-It is important to follow the island's rules and respect the sacred place.
-Please take note of the following points to enjoy your visit in a pleasant manner.
+It is important to follow the island's rules and respect its sacred places.
+Take note of the following points to enjoy sightseeing in a pleasant environment.

 Beware of no-go zones.